 Those in darkness drop from sight.

 Even an ordinary life is abundant—in cares, concerns, achievements, struggles, grief, little actions, ambition and hope.
 Living is a process of inheriting, assessing, creating and responding to possibilities – actualising some and negating others.
 Good human lives will be rich in possibilities.
 Unfortunately, such possibilities, for an individual or whole cultures, can be eroded and diminished—by warfare, political mismanagement, economic immiseration, bad luck, cruelty, and a crass imposition of theoretical conceptions that corrupt us into narrowminded and cold-hearted creatures.
 The conquest of abundance therefore encompasses all the bête noires of Feyerabend’s later writings—dogmatic habits, cultural imperialism, the erosion of traditional societies, philistinism and scientism and an insouciant indifference to the marvellous richness of human life.
-John Preston notes Feyerabend’s status as a ‘hero of the anti-technological counter-culture’, which is true, and the interconnections between his moral-political, epistemic, and cultural concerns, if I’m right, go deep (Preson 2020: §6).
+John Preston notes Feyerabend’s status as a ‘hero of the anti-technological counter-culture’, which is true, and the interconnections between his moral-political, epistemic, and cultural concerns, if I’m right, go deep (Preston 2020: §6).

 The abundance of the world can be conquered in many ways.
 Philistine assaults on the arts, a cultural homogenisation that flattens the dappled variegation of the social world, the depluralisation of scientific enquiry, the monoscapes created by the devastation of natural environments, dubious ideals of ‘progress’ or ‘development’ and – at a more individual level – deep impulses to hatred, greed, vainglory, and sullen self-enclosededness.
 What unifies these, I suggest, is their status as vehicles of the conquest of the experiential abundance of the world.
 As the phenomenologist Dan Hutto explains in his review of Conquest: